-The second most popular ebook reader among Book Clubbers was Kobo (no affiliate link).
-Its benefits sounded similar to the Kindle, with adjustable text and lighting and ease of use.
+The second most popular ebook reader was Kobo (no affiliate link).
+Its benefits sounded similar to the Kindle, with ease of use and adjustable text and lighting.
 But it was favoured by those who didn't want to be locked into Amazon.

 Other Kobo pros and comments included:

 - "Light as a feather and waterproof, so pool and bath safe."
 (Note: This refers to the Kobo Libra model — the Kindle Paperwhite is also waterproof.)

 - "It's easy to prop up with the folding sleep cover so I can read hands-free while doing chores like folding laundry."